xiao0720/vim-config/README.md

 ## External Dependencies
 There are a couple of things you might want to install to get the best out of this config:
 * ctags - enables tags support when workingn with code
-* Ack - enables grepping through the current directories with Ack-grep
 * Ag - enables grepping through the current directories with [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
+* Ack - enables grepping through the current directories with Ack-grep.
+Only needed if you can't or won't install Ag.

 # Local Customisation
 Local changes (eg if you prefer a different font or colour scheme) can be made `~/.vimrc.local`